-PEER provides a variety of services to the Legislature, including program evaluations, economy and efficiency reviews, financial audits, limited scope evaluations, fiscal notes, special investigations, briefings to individual legislators, testimony, and other governmental research and assistance.
-The Committee identifies inefficiency or ineffectiveness or a failure to accomplish legislative objectives, and makes recommendations for redefinition, redirection, redistribution and/or restructuring of Mississippi government.
+PEER provides a variety of services to the Legislature, including program evaluations, economy efficiency reviews, financial audits, limited scope evaluations, fiscal notes, and other governmental research and assistance.
+The Committee identifies inefficiency or ineffectiveness or a failure to accomplish legislative objectives, and makes recommendations for redefinition, redirection, redistribution restructuring of Mississippi government.
 As directed by and subject to the prior approval of the PEER Committee, the Committee's professional staff executes audit and evaluation projects obtaining information and developing options for consideration by the Committee.
-The PEER Committee releases reports to the Legislature, Governor, Lieutenant Governor, and the agency examined.
+The PEER Committee releases reports to the Legislature, Governor, Lieutenant Governor, the agency examined, and the general public.